awsdocs/amazon-dynamodb-developer-guide/doc_source/GSILowLevelDotNet.md

 You must wait until DynamoDB creates the table and sets the table status to `ACTIVE`\.
 After that, you can begin putting data items into the table\.

-## Describe a Table With a Global Secondary Index<a name="GSILowLevelDotNet.DescribeTableWithIndex"></a>
+## Describe a Table with a Global Secondary Index<a name="GSILowLevelDotNet.DescribeTableWithIndex"></a>

 To get information about global secondary indexes on a table, use `DescribeTable`\.
 For each index, you can access its name, key schema, and projected attributes\.

-The following are the steps to access global secondary index information a table using the \.NET low\-level API\.
+The following are the steps to access global secondary index information for a table using the \.NET low\-level API\.

 1. Create an instance of the `AmazonDynamoDBClient` class\.

+1. Execute the `describeTable` method by providing the request object as a parameter\.

-1. Create an instance of the `DescribeTableRequest` class to provide the request information\.
+   Create an instance of the `DescribeTableRequest` class to provide the request information\.
 You must provide the table name\.

-1. Execute the `describeTable` method by providing the request object as a parameter\.

-The following C\# code snippet demonstrates the preceding steps\.
+The following C\# code example demonstrates the preceding steps\.

 **Example**